BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 # clojure-lsp

 Calva uses a mix of static and dynamic analysis to power the experience.
-A lot of static powers come from [clojure-lsp](https://github.com/snoe/clojure-lsp).
-This enables you to check something up in a project, without starting a REPL for it.
-(But once you do start a REPL you'll get even more features, enabled by the dynamic analysis.)
+A lot of the static abilities come from [clojure-lsp](https://github.com/snoe/clojure-lsp).
+This enables you to check something up in a project, with a lot of navigational and contextual support, without starting a REPL for it.
+(And once you do start a REPL you'll get even more capabilities, enabled by the dynamic analysis.)

 ## Starting the LSP server